keboola/connection-docs/templates/social-media-engagement/social-media-engagement.md

 ![Social Media Engagement - Flows](/templates/social-media-engagement/socmed-eng-flow.png)

 ## Authorizing Data Sources
 To use a selected data source component, you must first authorize the data source.

 ### Facebook Pages
 For the Facebook Page component, log in with Facebook and choose the page from which you want to get data.
-You can set the period from which you want to get data or keep the default 30 days.
+You can set the period from which you want to obtain datathe, or keep the default 30 days.
 Continue by saving the configuration.

 {: .image-popup}
 ![Facebook Pages Data Source](/templates/social-media-engagement/facebook-pages-data-source.png)

 ### Instagram Page
-To access the data from Instagram, you need to have Instagram Business Account connected to the Facebook page used for authorization.
+To access the data from Instagram, you must have an Instagram Business Account connected to the Facebook page used for authorization.
-You can set the period from which you want to get data or keep the default 30 days.
+You can set the period from which you want to obtain data, or keep the default 30 days.
 Continue by saving the configuration.

 {: .image-popup}
 ![Instagram Page Data Source](/templates/social-media-engagement/instagram-pages-data-source.png)

 ### LinkedIn Page
-For LinkedIn Page component just authorize access with your account and select the page from which you would like to obtain data.
-You can set the period from which you want to get data, or keep the default 30 days.
-Continue by saving configuration.
+For LinkedIn Page source component, just authorize access with your account and select the page from which you would like to obtain data.
+You can set the period from which you want to extract data, or keep the default 30 days.
+Continue by saving the configuration.

 {: .image-popup}
 ![LinkedIn Pages Data Source](/templates/social-media-engagement/linkedin-pages-data-source.png)

 ### Twitter Page
-To access data from Twitter authorize the account and fill the user name.
+To access your data from Twitter, authorize the account and fill in the user name.

 {: .image-popup}
 ![Twitter Page Data Source](/templates/social-media-engagement/twitter-page-data-source.png)

 ### YouTube Channel
-To access data from YouTube Channel, just authorize by Open Authentication and save the configuration.
+To access data from your YouTube Channel, authorize it via Open Authentication and save the configuration.

 {: .image-popup}
 ![YouTube Channel Data Source](/templates/social-media-engagement/youtube-channel-data-source.png)